I.

 means of distribution is the Internet.
 The emergence of an electronic platform

-for the transmission of ideas at negligible marginal cost may therefore be an
+for the transmission of ideas at negligible marginal cost may therefore be

-important factor explaining the recent increased conceptualization of the GDP.
+important factor explaining the recent increased conceptualization of the

 The demand for conceptual products is clearly impeded to a much smaller